broadbelt-group/pmma-dft-calcs/README.md

-# DFT Calculations Supporting A Mechanistic Understanding of How Weak Links Enhance Polymer Recyclability Towards Uncovering Idealized Doping Strategy
+# DFT Calculations Supporting "A Mechanistic Understanding of How Weak Links Enhance Polymer Recyclability Towards Uncovering Idealized Doping Strategy"

 ## Overview
 This repository contains input and output files for the density functional theory (DFT) calculations reported in the manuscript: